CleanMyMac vs CleanMyMac X: what's the difference?

 See what's found and enjoy optimizing your Mac.

-As a final note, I'd say this app is way more than a cleanup tool, and it finally feels like it's built around how we actually use our machines in 2025.
+As a final note, I'd say this app is way more than a cleanup tool, and it finally feels like it's built around how we actually use our machines.
+If you're already on macOS 11 or later, upgrading isn't just about a new design; it's about using a tool that actually matches your system.